camio/v2_paper/v2.typ

 new versions in different namespaces (`std::ranges::sort`) or giving them entirely new names (`std::copyable_function`).

-The result is a haphazard and incoherent library that confuses developers and harms teachability.
+The result is an incoherent library that confuses developers and harms teachability.
 Worse, this naming challenge actively discourages necessary improvements, as finding an acceptable name is often considered too difficult.

 This paper proposes V2, a structured framework to resolve this problem.